jakartaee/validation-tck/setup-examples/maven/readme.md

         mvn -Pstaging test

 Test results can be found in _target/surefire-reports/index.html_

+## Running tests against a running GlassFish 6+ instance
+There is a glassfish-remote profile that allows the testsuite to run against a running GlassFish 6+ instance.
+To use that profile, run with:

+        mvn -P test

 ## Running local only tests
 You can run the tests that do not require a Jakarta EE container